 It’s clear that consumers love self-service – but there’s also several very good profit-boosting reasons why this affection should be reciprocated by your business:

-Many customers will pay more for convenience.
-The Harvard Business Review reported that for the privilege of skipping the queue, American fast food chain Taco Bell charges a 20% premium for orders made via its digital app.
+Self-service is actually changing customer behavior.
+The Harvard Business Review reported that for American fast food chain Taco Bell, orders made via its digital app have been 20% pricier than those taken by cashiers, largely because people select additional ingredients.
 Self-service also reduces the number of frustrated customers, in turn increasing satisfaction rates, repeat orders and long-term revenue.

 Customers who use online systems to help themselves don’t cost as much for businesses to support.
 Websites, mobile apps, and support portals are cheaper than brick-and-mortar storefronts and one-to-one assistance.
 As a result, your business’s overheads reduce at the same time as your customers’ satisfaction goes up.

 Self-service helps to create efficiencies in your business’ customer support workload.
 By helping customers to help themselves, you don’t always need to provide one-on-one support for simple tasks.
 The upshot of this is that your sales and service reps can concentrate on providing support for complex inquiries that are likely to have a bigger impact on business’ bottom line.

 With the multiple and mutual benefits of self-service established, it’s logical to start thinking about how your business could do things better.
 Luckily, there are several assets and processes you can start implementing right now that will have an immediate effect.